cmekik/pyClarion/tutorial/demos/incubation/readme.md

 For testing, the model is cued with the feature `size-medium`, which matches both the APPLE chunk and the BANANA chunk but conflicts with the WATERMELON chunk.
 Thus a competition takes place between the APPLE and BANANA patterns, the result of which can be read off of Figure 1.

 ![Model Dynamics on Cue 'size-medium'](dynamics.png)
 <figcaption align = "center">Figure 1.
-Model settling on a prototype after training.</figcaption>
+Model settling on a learned pattern after training.</figcaption>

 ## Files